skyksl066/GuestBook/README.md

 Make sql table

-You can use cmdline or by hand
+You can use command line or by hand

     php artisan migrate